Jim Shannon

 Richard James Shannon (born 25 March 1955) is a Northern Irish Democratic Unionist Party (DUP) politician who has served as the Member of Parliament (MP) for Strangford since 2010.
 He is the DUP's Spokesperson for Health and Human Rights.
 He had previously sat in the Northern Ireland Assembly from 1998 to 2010 as the Member of the Legislative Assembly of Northern Ireland (MLA) for Strangford.

 As the DUP’s Health and Human Rights spokesperson, Shannon is a highly active MP, frequently contributing to parliamentary debates, particularly adjournment debates, to support backbench colleagues.
 He chairs the All-Party Parliamentary Group on International Freedom of Religion or Belief, advocating for human rights, and has initiated bills on issues like defibrillator access and religious freedom.
 A vocal Brexit supporter, he has also faced scrutiny for high expense claims, notably £205,798 in 2015, prompting an investigation.
-In 2024, he made headlines by swearing his parliamentary oath in Ulster Scots.

 Personal life

 Shannon was born on 25 March 1955 in Omagh.
 He is a member of the Orange Order and Apprentice Boys of Derry.
 He has been voted "least sexy MP" in a list of all Westminster MPs but laughed off his position at the bottom of the poll.
 In December 2022, Shannon broke down in tears as he thanked his "long-suffering" wife in the Commons.
 Shannon lost his mother-in-law to COVID-19 and has previously spoken about her in the House as well.

+On 17 August 2026, he was charged with the alleged common assault of a woman in October 2023.

 Military service

 Shannon served in the Ulster Defence Regiment in 1974–1975 and 1976–1977.
 He subsequently served over eleven years in the Royal Artillery Territorial Army (TA) and achieved the rank of Lance Bombardier, until he was expelled in May 1989.
 Two other TA soldiers were also discharged.
 The expulsions followed the theft of Blowpipe man-portable surface-to-air missile components from the TA base in Newtownards by the loyalist paramilitary group Ulster Resistance.
+Shannon "came to the adverse notice of the military authorities" after the arrest in February 1989 of a colleague at the Newtownards base, Alan McGrath, who was charged with possession of firearms and explosives at his home.
 Shannon and the other two soldiers were discharged for ‘their membership of extremist Protestant organisations with paramilitary links’.
 Shannon was a founder member of Ulster Resistance and also a member of the Ulster Clubs.
 A colleague stationed at the Newtownards base, Sergeant Samuel Quinn, had been arrested at the Hilton Hotel, Paris in April 1989 attempting to exchange missile technology for guns from South Africa.
 Two other members of Ulster Resistance, Noel Little and James King, were also arrested.
 Both men were long-time DUP activists.

-Shannon later confirmed that following his dismissal from the Territorial Army he had been questioned by the Royal Ulster Constabulary (RUC) and released without charge.
+Shannon later confirmed that following his dismissal from the Territorial Army he had been questioned by the Royal Ulster Constabulary and released without charge.
 He suggested that his arrest was "designed to embarrass the DUP" ahead of the upcoming European Parliament election.